 The ILLC journal provides digital open access to full articles in order to enable the global sharing of knowledge.

 Submissions are welcome from emerging researchers, in the US and abroad.
 ‘Emerging researchers’ refer to undergraduate students, former undergraduate students no longer enrolled in a Higher Education program or students who have entered graduate school but have not yet completed their graduate program.
 The research described in the manuscript must have been conducted while the author was an undergraduate student.
 The emerging researcher must be the lead author, although co-authors can be peers, more advanced students, or faculty members.
 A faculty mentor must endorse the submission.

-The turn-around time between submission and possible publication is faster than most professional journals.
+The turn-around time between submission and possible publication is faster than most academic peer-reviewed journals.
 Pilot studies that include more limited data sample and/or population sample are welcome.
 The authors retain the copyright of their article.

 The ILLC Journal is funded by grant #: 2041294 from NSF SMA/SBE and the American Rescue Plan Act of 2021 (Public Law 117-2) awarded to Isabelle Barrière, PhD Communication Sciences and Disorders, Molloy College and Jonathan Nissenbaum, PhD Linguistics Program, Department of English, CUNY Brooklyn College and the Office of Communication Sciences and Disorders’ Health Equity and Outcomes Research Core, School of Health and Rehabilitation Sciences, University of Pittsburgh directed by Nancy Gauvin, CCC-SLP, EdD.